The Rockers: NWA Central States Wrestling (1985)

 Marty Jannetty and Shawn Michaels first met and struck up a friendship when they both competed for the National Wrestling Alliance's Central States Wrestling territory in Kansas City in 1985.
 Initially they would only travel together (along with Dave "D.J."
-Peterson) since Jannetty was either teaming with Tommy Rogers (better known as Tommy Lane of the Rock 'n' Roll RPMs) as the Uptown Boys, or he was teaming with Central States booker ”Bulldog” Bob Brown.
+Peterson) since Jannetty was either teaming with Tommy Rogers (not to be confused with Tommy Rogers of the Fantastics - and better known as Tommy Lane of the Rock 'n' Roll RPMs) as the Uptown Boys, or he was teaming with Central States booker ”Bulldog” Bob Brown.
 After the team of Jannetty and Brown broke up Michaels and Jannetty started teaming up, although they were not given a team name.
 On May 15, 1985 Michaels and Jannetty defeated The Batten Twins (Brad & Bart) to win the NWA Central States Tag Team Championship.
 Their first title reign was short-lived as the Batten Twins regained the title only a week later on May 22, 1985.
 Shortly after the team lost the CSW tag team title, Michaels left Kansas City and the NWA, and returned to his home state of Texas to work for Texas All-Star Wrestling.
 In TASW Shawn began teaming with Paul Diamond as ”American Force” and the team of Jannetty and Michaels seemed like it was never meant to be a permanent thing.